 The days of hitting the gym in oversized cotton hoodies are gone.
 The Under Armour Double Threat Hoodie is a modern upgrade to the classic workout hoodie.
 Whether warming up in a cold gym or heading outside for a brisk run, this pullover fleece is ready to move with you.
-It's incredibly stretchy and provided a great range of motion.
+It's incredibly stretchy and offers a great range of motion.
 The fit is relaxed but not so baggy that it's annoying while exercising.
 The fabric is the most breathable of all the fleeces we tested, making it a standout for athletics.

-Warm, lightweight, and with the ability to be worn on many different occasions, the Columbia Steens Mountain Full Zip 2.0 is incredibly versatile.
-It's warm enough to be worn on its own in cool weather and thin enough to be easily layered; this classic-fitting jacket can fill many roles.
+Warm, lightweight, and suitable for many types of occasions, the Columbia Steens Mountain Full Zip 2.0 is incredibly versatile.
+This classic-fitting jacket can fill many roles.
+It's warm enough to be worn on its own in cool weather and thin enough to be easily layered.
 Incredibly soft on the inside and out, it's stretchy and didn't limit our tester's range of motion.

-The thickness of the material does compromise some range of motion, and our testers noted that they felt some tightness in the shoulders.
-The biggest drawback to this fleece is the pronounced seams running down both sides of the arms.
-The seams are thick, a little scratchy, and fairly noticeable when bending your arms.
+The TKA Glacier's thick material affects its range of motion, causing some tightness across the shoulders.
+The biggest drawback is the pronounced seams running down both sides of the arms.
+These seams are thick, a little scratchy, and fairly noticeable when bending your arms.
 Given the fit, weight, and lack of give in the material, it can feel awkward to layer over or underneath this jacket.
 This budget fleece jacket is stylish, warm, and ideal for someone looking for a midweight option that is warm enough to use as a standalone piece.

 The Amazon Essentials Sherpa Fleece Full-Zip is the epitome of comfort.
 This fleece wears more like a fuzzy blanket than a jacket.
 With a brushed exterior and an incredibly soft and smooth interior, this fleece was by far the coziest piece we tested.
 It was comfortable and quite warm, with a satisfying weight to it.
 The material was also surprisingly stretchy despite its bulkiness.